LucasZapico/lowpm/project/journal.md

 I'm thinking, start with page changes...or board changes...idk.

+## Watching for "- TODO: some task" in other files

+One think I have wanted for a while is some sort of watcher that agragates my little inline TODO:

+A feature in the project config might be to watch for these and update them when changed. like if "TODO: some task" is moved in a board from "todo" to "inprogress" the task in line is updated with "INPROGRESS: some task"

 ### Stories

 A user adds a page to a board.
 The board column should update with the page backlink as a list item and be added to the column that matches status.